You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Lander University values and appreciates the diversity that students with disabilities bring to the university.

-Working in partnership with faculty, staff, and administration, the goal of the Office of Disabilities is to promote an accessible, inclusive, and fully integrated university experience for students with disabilities and ensure they are able to participate in all aspects of university life.
+Working in partnership with faculty, staff, and administration, the goal of the Office of Student Accessibility & Testing Services is to promote an accessible, inclusive, and fully integrated university experience for students with disabilities and ensure they are able to participate in all aspects of university life.
 Empowering students to realize their academic potential is central to the work that we do.

 Advocacy